EXEMPTIONS

 The penalty for not having health insurance ended in 2018.
 However, if you are 30 or older, you must apply for an affordability or hardship exemption to enroll in a Catastrophic plan.

-A Catastrophic health plan offers lower-priced coverage that protects you from high medical costs from unexpected serious injuries.
+A Catastrophic health plan offers lower-priced coverage that protects you from high medical costs due to unexpected serious injuries.

 Exemptions